Customer: Eastland Port Contract: Design and Construct Location: Gisborne/Tairāwhiti, New Zealand

 |

-“We’ve taken the time to work closely with McConnell Dowell to refine and modify our original concepts and come up with some innovative solutions.”
+“We worked closely with McConnell Dowell to refine and modify our original concepts and come up with some innovative solutions.”

-Following a six-month value engineering process collaborating with the Port McConnell Dowell’s in house engineering team refined the design and used digital engineering and animation capabilities to refine the staging:
+Following a six-month value engineering process collaborating with the Port, McConnell Dowell’s in-house engineering team refined the design and used digital engineering and animation capabilities to refine the staging:

 - To maximise value and sustainability

-- Remove the need for 49,500 tonnes of hardfill
+- Remove the need for 49,500 tonnes of hard fill

 - 3,300 fewer truck movements through the city are needed